FarronF/limerick-council-meetings/meetings/2020/06/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West  - 4th March 2020.md

 Henry Moran, Treasurer and Mr. Damian Ahern, Secretary, for hosting the March meeting of

-the Newcastle West District at the Carnegie Library in Athea.--- 2
+the Newcastle West District at the Carnegie Library in Athea.
+---
+2

 Mr. Moran addressed the Meeting and welcomed all in attendance to Athea.
 He stated that